citation-js/bibtex-parser-experiments/README.md

 probably the result of bad grammar-writing on my part.
 However, an additional downside of this route is that it introduces an extra build step — `nearleyc` — and a runtime dependency — `nearley` itself.

+### fiduswriter

+Fiduswriter's `biblatex-csl-converter` seems to perform very poorly on the larger file, and that is just with the npm package, not a copied, self-built grammar like with `astrocite-bibtex`.